 Per NFHS rules, the pitcher or catcher have never left the line-up.
 Always remember the courtesy runner is running for the position, not the player.

-An individual’s game limitation rule would not be affected if the player is used only as a courtesy runner: The player limitation rule for any individual who serves in the capacity of a courtesy runner only and is not used in any other capacity during the game, does not count as one of his 40 games.
+An individual’s game and date limitation rule would not be affected if the player is used only as a courtesy runner: The player limitation rule for any individual who serves in the capacity of a courtesy runner only and is not used in any other capacity during the game, does not count as one of his 40 games.